cityofasheville/whatIsTheClosest/README.md

 ###Required###
 * ArcGIS server 10+  rest api
 	* network anlyst extension
-	* A service with networking enabled so you will have to build a network in ArcGIS
+	* A map service with networking enabled.
+This means you will have to build a network in ArcGIS.
 * Leaflet
 * Jquery
 * Twiiter Bootstrap